 Finding Campgrounds

-You will of course need to find someplace to park your RV for the duration of your Michigan adventure.
-This is where Michigan’s many campgrounds come into play.
+You’ll need to find someplace to park your RV while you’re in Michigan.
+Michigan’s many campgrounds offer a variety of options.
 Whether you’re looking for luxury camping, urban camping, state park camping, or boondocking, there is something for you in this beautiful place.

 Exploring Public Campgrounds in Michigan